MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 # Secure-Web-Application-Firewall-WAF-Prototype
-This project presents a defensive and educational prototype of a Web Application Firewall (WAF) designed to analyze incoming HTTP requests and identify potentially abnormal behavior based on predefined rules and behavioral patterns.
-The goal of this prototype is not to block real-world attacks, but to demonstrate how security engineers reason about request legitimacy, establish normal behavior baselines, and make allow/deny decisions in a controlled and ethical manner.
+This project implements a defensive and educational Web Application Firewall (WAF) designed to analyze incoming HTTP requests and identify abnormal behavior using scoring-based detection logic.

 ## Scope & Goals

 ### Scope
-This project focuses on building a simplified and educational Web Application Firewall (WAF) prototype that analyzes incoming HTTP requests before they reach a web application.
+This project focuses on building a simplified and educational Web Application Firewall (WAF) that analyzes incoming HTTP requests before they reach a web application.

 The scope of this project is intentionally limited to:
 - Inspecting request metadata such as request rate, endpoint usage, payload size, and basic header patterns